jmcanterafonseca/dataModels/specs/WasteManagement/WasteContainer/doc/spec.md

 -   `fillingLevel` : Filling level of the container (percentage, expressed in parts per one).
 When the container is full it must be equal to `1.0`.
 When the container is empty it must be equal to `0.0`.
-If it is not possible to determine the current filling level it must be equal to `null`.

     -   Attribute type: [Number](http://schema.org/Number)
     -   Attribute metadata: